angelolab/publications/2024-Greenwald_Nederlof_etal_TONIC/README.md

 [3_create_image_masks.py](https://github.com/angelolab/publications/blob/main/2024-Greenwald_Nederlof_etal_TONIC/feature_analysis/3_create_image_masks.py): This file creates masks for each image based on supplied criteria.
 It identifies background based on the gold channel and tumor compartments based on ECAD staining patterns.
 It then takes these masks, and assigns each cell each image to the mask that it overlaps most with.

 [4_ecm_preprocessing.py](https://github.com/angelolab/publications/blob/main/2024-Greenwald_Nederlof_etal_TONIC/feature_analysis/4_ecm_preprocessing.py): This file creates ECM masks for each image based on the expression level of Collagen, Fibronectin, and FAP.
 We classified sections of each image as either Cold Collagen, Hot Collagen, or non-ECM, and then calculated the proportion of these classification in the image.

-[5_create_dfs_per_core.py](https://github.com/angelolab/publications/blob/main/2024-Greenwald_Nederlof_etal_TONIC/feature_analysis/5_create_dfs_per_core.py): This file creates the dfs which will be used for plotting core-level information.
-It transforms the cell table into a series of long-format dfs which can be easily used for data visualization.
-It creates separate dfs for cell population evaluations, functional marker evaluation, etc.
+[5_file_formatting.py](https://github.com/angelolab/publications/blob/main/2024-Greenwald_Nederlof_etal_TONIC/feature_analysis/5_file_formatting.py): This file formats the input data files for SpaceCat processing.

-[6_create_fov_stats.py](https://github.com/angelolab/publications/blob/main/2024-Greenwald_Nederlof_etal_TONIC/feature_analysis/6_create_fov_stats.py): This file aggregates the various fov features and timepoint features into separate files, and  additionally filters out any unnecessary features based on their correlation within compartments.
+[6_run_SpaceCat.py](https://github.com/angelolab/publications/blob/main/2024-Greenwald_Nederlof_etal_TONIC/feature_analysis/6_run_SpaceCat.py): This runs SpaceCat, which generates fov level features and filters out any unnecessary features based on their correlation within compartments.
+It then aggregates features at the patient level and compares them across various timepoints and treatments.
+For MIBI data, it generates a feature ranking based on p-values and importance scores.

-[7_create_evolution_df.py](https://github.com/angelolab/publications/blob/main/2024-Greenwald_Nederlof_etal_TONIC/feature_analysis/7_create_evolution_df.py): This file compares features across various timepoints and treatments.
+[7_genomics_postprocessing.py](https://github.com/angelolab/publications/blob/main/2024-Greenwald_Nederlof_etal_TONIC/feature_analysis/7_genomics_postprocessing.py): This file processes genomics data and creates the feature table.

-[8_genomics_postprocessing.py](https://github.com/angelolab/publications/blob/main/2024-Greenwald_Nederlof_etal_TONIC/feature_analysis/8_genomics_postprocessing.py): This file processes genomics data and creates the feature table.
+[genomics_nivo_outcomes.py](https://github.com/angelolab/publications/blob/main/2024-Greenwald_Nederlof_etal_TONIC/feature_analysis/genomics_nivo_outcomes.py): This file generates a feature ranking based on p-values and importance scores, specifically for the genomics data.

 ### multivariate_modeling